970.re / Guides

 Water Rights and NoCo Acreage — What Buyers Must Know in 2026

 In Northern Colorado, water rights and land are two separate legal things.
-The silent deed trap, C-BT unit values, the 2030 abandonment clock, and the Nebraska lawsuit — what to verify before you close on Weld County acreage.
+The silent deed trap, C-BT unit values, the 2030 abandonment clock, and the Nebraska lawsuit — what to verify before you close.

 Read guide →